 The Compliance Department provides the medium through which matters are progressed in accordance with Dogs Victoria Rules/Regulations, ensuring that all parties are afforded an opportunity to be heard.

-It is important to note that Dogs Victoria do not have the power to award monetary compensation.
-As a member based organisation, it falls within our purview to determine breach or compliance with the Code, Constitution, Rules and/or Regulations.
-Should financial compensation be the outcome you are seeking, it may also be necessary to lodge a civil claim (e.g. VCAT).
+It is important to note that Dogs Victoria does not have the power to award monetary compensation, nor does it have the power to force a member to comply.
+As a member based organisation, it falls within our purview to determine breach or compliance with the Code, Constitution, Rules and/or Regulations and, assuming that a case is proven, impose an appropriate penalty.

 No. Should you be seeking legal advice, it will be necessary to contact legal aid or a solicitor.